MP Estate Planning UK

 Setting Up Trusts to Bypass Probate

-Living trusts, also known as inter vivos trusts, are established during your lifetime and can be an effective way to manage your assets while avoiding probate.
-By transferring assets into a living trust, you ensure they are distributed according to your instructions without the need for probate.
+Lifetime trusts, also known as inter vivos trusts, are established during your lifetime and are the most effective way to remove assets from your probate estate.
+By transferring assets into a lifetime trust, you ensure they are managed by your chosen trustees and distributed according to the trust deed — without waiting for a Grant of Probate.
+Trustees can act immediately upon the settlor’s death, providing your family with access to the trust assets when they need them most.

 Bare Trusts for Direct Asset Transfer